Fallback Routing Strategies in Redis Cluster Environments

 2. Check redis-cli --cluster check for unassigned or migrating slots

-3. Validate client-side slot refresh intervals; confirm the server-side cluster-require-full-coverage no setting is active
+3. Validate client-side slot refresh intervals; confirm cluster-require-full-coverage no is active

 4. If fallback latency > 50ms p95, enable request coalescing and reduce max_retries to 2